-- 1. The Core Partner wishes to conduct an Afrobarometer survey of a nationally representative sample of the adult population of [Country] (n=1200 or n=2400) during 2018.
+- 1. The Core Partner wishes to conduct an Afrobarometer survey of a nationally representative sample of the adult population of [Country](n=1200 or n=1600 or n=2400) during 2018.
 The purpose of the survey is to produce a data set and public reports on public attitudes and behavior with respect to political, economic and social issues in order to inform democracy, economic and other development programs.
-The project is funded by a consortium of donors that includes SIDA, Mo Ibrahim Foundation, Hewlett Foundation, Gates Foundation, Open Society Foundations, U.S. State Department, National Endowment for Democracy, and Transparency International. - 2.
+The project is funded by a consortium of donors that includes the Swedish Development Agency (SIDA), The Mo Ibrahim Foundation, the William and Flora Hewlett Foundation, the Open Society Foundations, the U.S. State Department and the U.S. Agency for International Development (USAID) via the U.S. Institute of Peace. - 2.
 According to the final proposed budget submitted by the National Partner, we agree that the National Partner conducts an Afrobarometer survey in [Country] according to terms detailed in: - a.
 The final country budget, dated [dd.mmm.yyyy] - b.
-The Afrobarometer Round 7 Survey Manual.
+The Afrobarometer Round 9 Survey Manual.
 This Manual specifies Afrobarometer procedures for: - Sampling - Survey Planning - Fieldworker Training - Fieldwork Supervision - Electronic Data capture and uploading to server - Data Management - Data Analysis and Reporting - Communications - Research Ethics (including Human Subjects Requirements) - Expenditure Reporting - 3.
 The following requirements are highlighted for special attention. - a.
 No funded activities, such as sample drawing or fieldwork training, will occur until the Core Partner has notified the National Partner that the required funds are available. - b.
-The National Partner agrees to draw a nationally representative sample in accordance with sampling protocols specified in the Afrobarometer Round 7 Survey Manual, Section 5. - c.
+The National Partner agrees to draw a nationally representative sample in accordance with sampling protocols specified in the Afrobarometer Round 9 Survey Manual, Section 5. - c.
 The National Partner will set up a joint meeting between themselves, an Afrobarometer representative from the Core Partner, and a representative from the National Census Bureau before the sample is drawn. - d.
 The final National Sample must be approved by the Core Partner / AB Sampling Specialist. - e.
 The National Partner agrees to administer a questionnaire provided by the Core Partner and to consult the Core Partner if it wishes to propose question or response changes of any kind. - f.
 The indigenized questionnaire must be approved by the Core Partner.